grincc/hub/README.md

-# HUB - Tools - Documentation - Channels - Articles
+# HUB - Tools - Documentation - Channels - Articles - Memes - Marketing - Art
 GRIN scripts and tools.
 Find scripts [in this directory](https://github.com/grincc/tools/tree/main/scripts).
 Other tools are in the linked repositories below.

-# Hub of links to other repositories with Grin tools and scripts
+## Links to other repositories with Grin tools and scripts
 * **Grin official website:** Find all information and links to node and wallet software you might be searching for.
   + https://grin.mw/
 * **GrinVention:** Pure Python implementation of Mimblewimble protocol for Grin cryptocurrency.